Rakell guides Ducks to shootout win over Wild

 Zach Parise won the puck from Ducks defenseman Josh Manson on a forecheck behind the net and passed it out front to Donato for the one-timer.
 The Wild had two power plays in the opening period but were still outshot 14-1 while falling behind 2-0.

-Minnesota defenseman Jared Spurgeon missed his third straight game with a hand injury, opening the door for Brennan Menell made his NHL debut.
+Minnesota defenseman Jared Spurgeon missed his third straight game with a hand injury, opening the door for Brennan Menell to make his NHL debut.
 Menell finished with a plus-2 rating in 10:23 of ice time.
 Manson returned after missing the past seven weeks with a knee injury.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)